-The observation of a possible first- or second-degree parental relationship, particularly when the mother of the proband is known to be a minor or has an intellectual disability, raises a suspicion for abuse involving the mother of the proband.
-Laboratories do not typically have information regarding the mother's age, intellectual status, or family structure; therefore, they do not have adequate information to communicate a suspicion for abuse to any authoritative agency.
-Therefore, when the percentage of homozygosity reaches a level that could be consistent with a first- or second-degree parental relationship (>10% with multiple regions of homozygosity 2-5Mb or larger), laboratory reports should indicate that the results could be associated with possible consanguinity to ensure that the ordering clinician (geneticist or nongeneticist) understands the implications of the results.
-An example of suggested language is as follows:
+The observation of a possible first- or second-degree parental relationship, particularly when 1 parent of the proband is known to be a minor at the time of conception, vulnerable, or intellectually disabled, raises a suspicion for abuse involving that parent.
+For pediatric specimens, laboratories do not typically have information regarding the parents' ages, intellectual status, or family structure; therefore, they do not have adequate information to communicate a suspicion for abuse to any authoritative agency.
+Thus, when the percentage of homozygosity reaches a level that could be consistent with a first- or second-degree parental relationship (>10% ROH with multiple ROH of >3-5 Mb or larger), laboratory reports should indicate that the results could be associated with possible consanguinity to ensure that the ordering clinician (geneticist or nongeneticist) understands the implications of the results.
+An example of suggested language is as follows1:

-"Several large regions of homozygosity ( Mb or larger) were detected, encompassing >% of the genome.
+"Several large regions of homozygosity ( Mb or larger) were detected, encompassing $>{\%}$ of the genome.
 Although this result is not diagnostic of a specific condition, it raises the possibility of a recessive disorder with a causative gene located within one of these regions.
 Additionally, these results could indicate a familial relationship (first or second degree) between this individual's parents.
 A genetics consultation is recommended."

-Laboratories are encouraged to engage the ordering clinician when a first- or second-degree mating is suspected based on the results of the analysis.
-The clinician is the most appropriate person to correlate laboratory results with family history and cultural traditions and to investigate any concern for abuse.
-Clinicians should be aware that many states have mandatory reporting statutes requiring that anyone with cause to suspect that a child, juvenile, or disabled adult has been the victim of abuse, including rape or sexual assault, report his/her concern to the appropriate governmental authorities. ^{8,9} These same statutes provide protection for the reporting individual as long as the concern is raised in good faith.
-It is advised that each laboratory or hospital consult with its ethics review committee and legal counsel for policy development concerning the requirements for and manner of reporting.
+Laboratories are encouraged to engage the ordering clinician when a first- or second-degree parental relationship is suspected based on the results of the analysis.
+The clinician is the most appropriate person to correlate laboratory results with family history and to investigate any concern for abuse.
+It is advised that each laboratory or hospital consult with its ethics review committee and legal counsel for policy development concerning the requirements for and manner of reporting.1